dalance/termbg/README.md

 * QTerminal
 * Windows Terminal

-"Windows Terminal" will be supported in a future release: https://github.com/microsoft/terminal/issues/3718.
+"Windows Terminal" may be supported in a future release: https://github.com/microsoft/terminal/issues/3718.

 ## Usage